Fundamentals of Goroutines

 CPU limit

-will be set to the lower value of 5.
+is set to the lower figure, 5.

 1package main